SACRED HEART AND ST ALDHELM, SHERBORNE

 Newsletter

 A weekly newsletter is prepared by the Church Office.
-It includes the duty rota and forthcoming events in the Parish.
-Any notices should be given to the Parish Office before noon on Thursdays.
+It includes forthcoming events in the Parish.
+Any notices should be given to the Parish Office before noon on Wednesdays.

 Choir - Nick Bathurst:- 01935 812840